Last updated: October 17, 2023

 If you were on the backpacking trip just prior, this is a day to rest, await the arrival of your new friends, and get ready for the next leg of the journey.

-We have the day to enjoy the mountains and the wildlife.
-We hope to take a long hike to a mountain that affords views of the route ahead, and the mountains to the south.
+We have the day to enjoy the solitude, mountains, and the wildlife.
+Take a long day-hike to a mountain that affords views of the route ahead, and the mountains to the south.

 June 22 - 24